-After advancement to candidacy, the student should check in quarterly with their advisor and the program coordinator about the progress toward their degree.
+After advancement to candidacy, the student should check in quarterly with their advisor about their progress toward their degree.
 The University deadline for completion is five years from the date of advancement to candidacy.
 Under no circumstances will a student be allowed to continue in the program beyond 12 years from the date of admission.

-A student who wishes to substantially modify a dissertation proposal after it has been approved at a proposal defense must file with the Doctoral Program Coordinator a written statement of any changes approved by all members of the dissertation committee.
-A candidate wishing to change the topic of the dissertation must secure the Doctoral Program Coordinator's approval to do so.
-The candidate should submit a written explanation for the topic change to the Doctoral Program Coordinator who will consult with the committee chair regarding the request.
+A student who wishes to substantially modify a dissertation proposal after it has been approved at a proposal defense must file with the Program Director a written statement of any changes approved by all members of the dissertation committee.
+A candidate wishing to change the topic of the dissertation must secure the Program Director's approval to do so.
+The candidate should submit a written explanation for the topic change to the Program Director who will consult with the committee chair regarding the request.
 If approved, the candidate will be required to develop a new proposal, and, if necessary, to select a new committee and/or a new chair.